issmail-basel/e-commerce-store/README.md

 ### State management

-While `NGRX` is a powerful tool for state management in Angular applications, especially when combined with optimistic or pessimistic update strategies and pure functions, it was not utilized in this project.
+While `NGRX` is a powerful tool for state management in Angular applications, it was only used for crud operations using `NGRX/data` in this project.
 The reasons for this decision are:

 - **Tight Schedule**: The time constraints did not allow for the overhead required to set up and manage NGRX effectively.